Destiny 2 post-release content: Bungie 30th Anniversary Pack

 Due to the delay of The Witch Queen from November 2021 to February 2022, Bungie released the Bungie 30th Anniversary Pack on December 7, 2021, as a mid-season update for Season 15, Season of the Lost.
 The content package was part of a 30th-anniversary event for the developer.
 The paid pack includes access to a pirate-themed dungeon called Grasp of Avarice, which takes place on Earth's Cosmodrome within the infamous "loot cave" from the original Destiny, as well as an exotic quest to obtain the rocket launcher Gjallarhorn, a returning exotic from the original Destiny which was updated with an exotic catalyst.
 Through the dungeon, players discover that a previous team of Guardians, led by Wilhelm-7, were lured to the infamous loot cave by Fallen due to a promise of riches, which resulted in a descent into madness for Wilhelm and the deaths of his fireteam, and ultimately, himself.

 Bungie also added free content alongside the 30th Anniversary Pack, available to all players, although some reward chests require ownership of the paid content package.
 The free content includes a six-player PvE activity called Dares of Eternity, which takes the form of a game show hosted by exotic items merchant Xûr.
-The activity has players battling through two waves of random enemies, determined by the spin of a wheel, followed by a boss fight with one of three bosses; the players who guess the correct boss receive infinite heavy ammo for the boss fight.
+The activity has players battling through two waves of random enemies, determined by the spin of a wheel, followed by a boss fight with one of three bosses; the players who correctly guess the final boss receive infinite heavy ammo for the boss fight.
 A bonus round after the boss fight may also occur at random.
 Players can visit Xûr and the mythical Starhorse in Xûr's Treasure Hoard to collect bounties for the Dares of Eternity activity, as well as open chests with special currencies from the activity.
 Other chests, based on the player's reputation rank with Xûr, require ownership of the 30th Anniversary Pack.
 Rewards from the activity include weapons and armor inspired by Bungie's previous games—Marathon, Myth, and Halo—as well as an exotic quest for the sidearm Forerunner, based on the M6 magnums from Halo.

-Although released during a season, the Bungie 30th Anniversary Pack has been exempt from the content vaulting of seasonal content that occurs with the release of each major expansion.
-Furthermore, Bungie has used Dares of Eternity as a source to obtain some gear from previously vaulted seasons.
+Although released during a season, the Bungie 30th Anniversary Pack was exempt from the content vaulting of seasonal content that occurred with the release of each major expansion.
+Furthermore, Bungie used Dares of Eternity as a source to obtain some gear from previously vaulted seasons.